 Tips: Be sure to leave time to explore the property and gardens, and I would definitely take the opportunity to have dinner here if you spend the night.
 Boath House is a convenient location for visiting Fort George, Cawdor Castle, and the championship golf courses in nearby Nairn and Castle Stuart.

-North Coast 500 Hotels: Dingwall to Invergordon
+North Coast 500 Hotels: Dingwall to Tain

 If you are staying in Inverness, you are unlikely to need to stop on this short stretch.
-However, you may want to spend the day on the Black Isle and then head to one of these two castle hotels for the night.
+However, you may want to spend the day golfing in the area or exploring the Black Isle, in which case these castle hotels or B&B may make a great stay for the night.

 Tulloch Castle Hotel

 Tulloch Castle offers 20 ensuite bedrooms to guests in a former castle with sections dating back to the 12th century.
 Originally the home of the Bain family, the barons of Tulloch, it is best known as the former seat of Clan Davidson and today houses a small Davidson museum that contains information and artifacts from the clan.
 The castle has a lively history and you can uncover a lot of interesting stories and tales during a stay here.

 Address: Tulloch Castle Drive, Dingwall, Ross-Shire IV15 9ND